 Together for Sustainability AISBL (“We“, “TfS” “us”, “our”), is committed to complying with EU Privacy Law.
-This privacy notice (the “Notice“) describes how We process the Personal Data (as defined below) We collect from visitors of our website (“You“).
+This privacy notice (the “Notice“) describes how We process the Personal Data (as defined below) We collect from visitors of our website, subscribers and recipients of our newsletter and individuals who download our reports (“You“).

 We are a data controller.
 This means that We are responsible for deciding how We collect and use (process) Personal Data about You.
 We are required under GDPR to notify You of the information contained in this Notice.

-1. What Personal Data do We hold about You?
+1. What Personal Data do We hold about You and Why?

 2. Why do We collect your Personal Data and on which legal basis?